Zulemaca/alx-zero_day/README.md

-I will bw wealthy in Jesus' name
+I will be wealthy in Jesus' name